hnginterns/Project-Api/source/includes/_locations.md

- city_id| string | Id of the city to the location state_id| string | Id of the state to the location address| string | address to the location
+ city_id| string | Id of the city to the location state_id| string | Id of the state to the location address| string | address to the location latitude|integer|latitude of the hotel's location longitude|integer|longitude of the hotel's location area.id|integer|Id of the area area.name|string|name of the area city.id|integer|Id of the city city.name|string|Name of the city city.country_code|string|country code of the city country.id|integer|Id of the country country.name|string|name of the country continent.id|integer|Id of the continent continent.code|integer|Id of the continent countinent.name|string|name of the continent